In this article, we will discuss how to create or construct a singleton class in a multi-threaded environment

 - Ideally speaking, Thread-Surya doesn’t need to wait for Thread-Arya to release lock and then check condition and then proceed with its execution

-To conclude, we need to design singleton pattern in a such a way that
+4.2 Design singleton pattern in a such a way that

-- once if singleton instance is created & available for use
+- Once, if singleton instance is created & available for use

-- then no threads need to wait
+- Then no threads needs to wait

-- rather it should to get singleton instance and continue with its execution
+- Rather, it should to get singleton instance and continue with its execution

 To design such pattern, we need to look into double-checked locking design pattern